Skip to content

 }

-In this last part of P0, you need to implement the TODO above which initializes an integer variable buf_len as the argument of malloc, a function provided by stdlib.h.
-After malloc, the buf pointer holds an address such that the buf_len bytes starting at this address can be freely used.
-After invoking free, this region cannot be used any more.
+In this last part of P0, you will implement the format_to_str_len function which calculates the length of the output string based on format and args.
+Calling va_copy() avoids any interference between format_to_str_len() and format_to_str().
+After malloc(len), pointer buf holds an address such that the len bytes starting at buf can be freely used.
+After free(buf), this len-byte region can no longer be used.

 Heap